 Some time ago we wrote a piece on market amenities.
-But at that time we didn’t expect an actual amenity war between neighborhoods, let alone building owners.
+But at that time we didn’t expect an actual amenity race between neighborhoods, let alone building owners.
 It’s a race for amenities, and right now the CBD is winning.
-Whether it’s a bowling ally, yoga studio, rooftop deck or golf simulator, today nothing is out of the question.
+Whether it’s a bowling alley, yoga studio, rooftop deck or golf simulator, today nothing is out of the question.

 The above usually requires deeper pockets of landlords, and the CBD has no shortage of landlord’s that are willing to pull out the checkbook to reinvest their capital in shared amenities for current and future tenants.

 Take a look at Willis Tower (formerly Sears Tower).
 Blackstone purchased the building for $1.3B and then poured another $550M into upgrades and amenities.
 In addition to the 300,000 square feet retail block on the first two floors, they are adding 150,000 square feet of new amenity spaces:

 – The 30,000 square foot full-service fitness center Tone

 – Four floors of tenant lounges including food, beverage and service options (two of the floors are on high-rise floors boasting one-of-a-kind views)